ccallawa/alyvix_doc/alyvix_designer/designer_element_tree.rst

 When Alyvix Designer is first launched, it will capture the entire screen to use as a basis for locating visual elements.
 This screen capture is represented in the element tree with the capital letter :guilabel:`S` as in Figure 1.
-Initially, before you have placed any elements, this *root node* will have no children.
+Initially, before you have placed any elements, this *root element* will have no children.

 Also when first started, the Designer will default to the first of the three available groups, indicated by the red color.
 The three colors (red, green and blue) are only intended to